 How Inspiring Quotes Can Be Used in Classrooms

-Many teachers incorporate quotes about life in their classrooms.
-Some begin the morning with a “quote of the day” and ask students to briefly discuss what the quote means to them and how it is applied in daily life.
+Some teachers begin the morning with a “quote of the day” and ask students to briefly discuss what the quote means to them and how it is applied in daily life.
 The motivational quotes for kids in this series can be used to stimulate essay writing where students can practice reflectivity and discover meaning to life experiences.
 What’s surprising is the variety of different essays that can be generated from one stimulating quote!
-And, of course, if you are teaching The Compass Advantage in your classroom, these quotes will go beautifully with your curriculum.
+And, of course, if you are using The Compass Advantage in your classroom, these quotes will go beautifully with your curriculum.

 How After-School Programs Can Incorporate Quotes for Kids